Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    "user_flair_enabled_in_sr","boolean","Whether user flairs are enabled in the subreddit.

-   In old Reddit this is the flair option that says \"enable user flair in this subreddit\"."
+   In old Reddit this is the flair option that says ""enable user flair in this subreddit""."
    "can_assign_link_flair","boolean","Whether or not users can assign a flair to their submission in this subreddit.
 If false, only a moderator can assign flairs to submissions.

-   In old Reddit this is the flair option that says \"allow submitters to assign their own link flair\"."
+   In old Reddit this is the flair option that says ""allow submitters to assign their own link flair""."
    "can_assign_user_flair","boolean","Whether or not users can assign a flair to themselves in this subreddit.
 If false, only a moderator can assign flairs to users.

-   In old Reddit this is the flair option that says \"allow users to assign their own flair\"."
+   In old Reddit this is the flair option that says ""allow users to assign their own flair""."
    "link_flair_enabled","boolean","True if link flairs are enabled.
 This field is tied to the 'link flair position' flair setting: this field is false when set to `none`."
    "link_flair_position","string","Either `left`, or `right`, or empty string if `link_flair_enabled` is false (the 'none' option in the old Reddit UI)."
    "user_can_flair_in_sr","boolean?","Whether or not the current user is allowed to set their user flair in this subreddit.
 This will be true if the 'allow users to assign their own' user flair option is enabled, or if the current user is a moderator of the subreddit with the 'flair' permission.
 If neither of these conditions are true, this field value will be `null`.